 Oregon inmate records are created by law enforcement officials when someone is arrested and throughout their entire journey through the justice system.
 The RAP sheet is the first document created with the suspect's name, address, physical description, and crime details.
 After that, when the inmate moves from jail to prison or goes to court, each event is documented and added to the file.
 The Oregon Department of Corrections is the agency in charge of inmate records, and they keep them online and searchable in a database.
 This massive collection of inmate records makes it easy for anyone to search for an OR inmate any time of day or night.

-Fourteen state prisons in OR house inmates who have been sentenced to more than a year in prison.
+Twelve state prisons in OR house inmates who have been sentenced to more than a year in prison.
 These are felons who broke serious laws.
 There is one federal prison run by the Federal Bureau of Prisons that houses federal inmates.
 The state has nine juvenile detention centers housing youth offenders.
 Some are male-only, and some provide services to females only.
-The state also has thirty-five county jails run by local Sheriff’s Offices who hold pretrial detainees and recently arrested suspects.
+The state also has thirty-five county jails run by local Sheriff's Offices that hold pretrial detainees and recently arrested suspects.

 The state has thirty-five county jails.
 One per county in most of the state's 36 counties.
 These jails are operated and managed by the local Sheriff's Offices.
 They hold recently arrested suspects and inmates awaiting trial or sentencing.
 The list of county jails in OR include: